-Professor of the Mathematics of Systems in the University of Cambridge; Master of Christ's College
+Professor of the Mathematics of Systems, Statistical Laboratory, University of Cambridge

-Frank Kelly is Professor of the Mathematics of Systems in the University of Cambridge, and Master of Christ's College.
+Frank Kelly is Professor of the Mathematics of Systems in the University of Cambridge, and former Master of Christ's College.
 His main research interests are in random processes, networks and optimization.
 He is especially interested in applications to the design and control of networks and to the understanding of self-regulation in large-scale systems.

-Management Sciences (1991); Naylor Prize of the London Mathematical Society (1997); IEEE Koji Kobayashi Computers and Communications Award (2005); John von Neumann Theory Prize of INFORMS (2008); SIGMETRICS Achievement Award (2009); Gold Medal of the Association of European Operational Research Societies (2010).
+Frank Kelly was elected a Fellow of the Royal Society in 1989, and a Foreign Member of the National Academy of Engineering in 2012.
+His awards include: Guy Medal in Silver of the Royal Statistical Society (1989); Lanchester Prize of the Institute for Operations Research and the Management Sciences (1991); Naylor Prize of the London Mathematical Society (1997); IEEE Koji Kobayashi Computers and Communications Award (2005); John von Neumann Theory Prize of INFORMS (2008); SIGMETRICS Achievement Award (2009); Gold Medal of the Association of European Operational Research Societies (2010).
 He was appointed Commander of the Order of the British Empire (CBE) for services to mathematics in the 2013 New Year's Honour List.